Northwind-swift/NorthwindManagedModels/Sources/NorthwindSwiftData/Documentation.docc/GettingStarted.md

 the ``NorthwindStore/readOnlyModelContainer()`` function can be used to get direct access to the database contained within the package.

+> At some point when building the project, Xcode is going to ask whether you
+> trust the `@Model` macro provided by ManagedModels.
+Choose yes if you do,
+> and no if not.
+Or review the sources in advance to see what the macro does.

 ## Write a SwiftUI View that works w/ the Database